Motorcycle speedway: National

 Most European countries run their own domestic speedway leagues.
 The FIM affiliated governing bodies in each country operate league systems, normally comprising several divisions, in which the teams gain points throughout the season depending on results.
 Teams are placed into tables, placing them in order according to points accrued.
 Most commonly, each team races every other team in its league at home and away in each season, in a round-robin tournament.
 Meetings traditionally consist of two teams riding against each other with four riders in each race with two home team riders and two away team riders.
 Meetings usually feature fifteen heats and each rider is scheduled to ride four or five times.
 The team with the most points at the end of the meeting is the winner.
 Most league seasons end with play-offs – a series of meetings between the highest finishing teams to determine a league champion.
 The champions may be promoted to a higher division and the team finishing at the bottom are in some countries relegated to a lower division.

-The majority of countries supplement the league system with one or more cup competitions.
-These are organised on a knock-out basis, the winner of each match proceeding to the next round and the loser taking no further part in the competition.

 The major speedway nations in Europe are the United Kingdom, Sweden, Poland and Denmark.
 These countries run a number of leagues and have regular fixtures throughout the traditional speedway season that runs from March to October.
 On a smaller scale, competitions are also held in Argentina, Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Czechia, Finland, France, Germany, Hungary, Italy, Latvia, the Netherlands, New Zealand, Norway, Romania, Russia, Slovakia, Slovenia, South Africa, Ukraine and the United States.
 Some countries' top divisions feature highly paid star riders.
 In smaller countries and lower divisions, riders may be part-timers with a second job, or amateurs.